The Autopilot Bid: How Passive Indexing Created a $25 Trillion Feedback Loop

 Let’s put some real numbers on this.

-That’s $150–200 billion in annual buying with zero price sensitivity.
+That’s on the order of $200 billion-plus in annual buying with zero price sensitivity.
 Not “low” price sensitivity.
 Zero.
 The index fund doesn’t care if Apple is at 20x earnings or 50x earnings.
-It buys Apple because Apple is 7% of the index.
+It buys Apple because Apple is roughly 7% of the index.
 Period.

 | Company | S&P 500 Weight | Est. Annual Passive Inflow | Options Premium Share |